 - a high level of comfort

-The self-sustainer system is available for the models Antares 18T and the Antares 23T.
-Having a self-sustainer system with a high rate of climb also makes safe and comfortable flying in alpine conditions possible.
-Hereby, sufficient power reserves for overcoming adverse environmental conditions were taken into consideration.
-As a result, high summer temperatures of 30°C or more, high elevation airfields or mountain passes in the Alps, the Andes or the Rocky Mountains should no longer be a safety risk.
-Based on this, the decision was made to use a very powerful engine, and thus the Antares 18T was equipped with the proven 30 hp Solo 2350C.
-This engine, being equipped with a reduction belt drive, allowed for the realization of a highly efficient propeller running at low propeller rpm.
-The propeller diameter is 1.36 m / 4.46 ft.
-The resulting service ceiling lies above 4,000 m / 13,000 ft.
+The self-sustainer system will be available for our models Antares 18T and Antares 23T.
+A high climb rate shall ensure safe and comfortable flying in alpine conditions.
+Sufficient power reserves to manage adverse terrain and weather conditions were taken into consideration.
+As a result, high temperatures of 30°C and more, high altitude airfields or mountain passes in the Alps, the Andes or the Rocky Mountains should no longer be a safety risk.
+Based on these guidelines, we decided to use a very powerful engine, and equipped our Antares 18T with the proven 30 hp Solo 2350C.
+This engine has a reduction belt drive and thus provides high propeller efficiencies at low propeller speeds.
+The propeller’s diameter measures 1.36 m / 4.46 ft.
+The resulting service ceiling is above 4,000 m / 13,000 ft.

-During the developmental phase it was of fundamental importance to make possible a safe and simple air- start of the engine.
-Doing so yields a marked increase in pilot safety.
-In order to achieve this, a propeller with wide outer blades was developed, giving it good performance both during windmilling air-starts and during climb under power.
-This makes it possible to windmill air-start the engine at a relatively low speed (approximately 110 kph / 60 kts).
-As every pilot is undoubtedly aware; the glide polar of a sailplane deteriorates substantially when the engine is extended.
-At 110 kph / 59 kts, the sink rate with extended engine already reaches 1.8 m/s / 354 ft/min, which yields a glide ratio of 1:18.
-At 130 kph / 70 kts, as required to air-start many self-sustainers, the sink rate has already increased to 2.8 m/s / 550 ft/min, which yields a glide ratio of 1:12.9.
-This leaves very little leeway if the motor does not immediately run.
-Regrettably this has repeatedly led to accidents.
-It can be concluded that the loss of altitude during air- starting is decisive for pilot safety.
+A safe and easy in-flight engine start was our highest priority during the development phase.
+This would for sure increase the pilot’s safety.
+In order to achieve this goal, we developed a propeller with wide outer blades.
+This added width increases the efficiency during wind milling starts as well as while climbing.
+The engine can thus be airstarted at relatively low speeds (approximately 110 kph / 60 kts) by windmilling the engine.
+As every pilot knows: a sailplane’s glide polar degrades extremely with the engine extended.
+At 110 kph / 59 kts, the sink rate of a glider with an extended engine reaches 1.8 m/s / 354 ft/min, which comes up to a glide ratio of 1:18.
+At 130 kph / 70 kts, as required to windmill-start many other sustainers, the sink rate already increases to 2.8 m/s / 550 ft/min, which equals a glide ratio of 1:12.9.
+This leaves only a very small margin when the motor does not fire up immediately.
+Unfortunately this problem has repeatedly led to accidents.
+The loss of altitude during in-flight starting is therefore crucial for the pilot’s safety.

-Another critical moment occurs through the too low difference in airspeeds between the speed where the engine starts to windmill and the speed where the rpm limiter is triggered, switching off the ignition.
-If this difference is too small, then the danger exists, that when the engine does not immediately start, speeds are reached where the engine starts, only to immedi- ately be switched off by the rpm limiter.
-With the Antares 23T, the difference between starting speed and over-speed is approximately 30 kph / 16 kts.
-This is a speed difference which also less experienced pilots should be able to safely handle.
+Another critical moment occurs because of a too small margin between the speed when the engine starts to windmill and the speed which triggers the engine speed limiter.
+The latter switches off the ignition.
+If this speed margin is too small, a pilot might - when the engine does not immediately fire up - more or less unintentionally fly too fast.
+At this point, the speed limiter will immediately shut the ignition back down while the engine tries to fire up.
+With our Antares 23T the margin between starting up the turbo and over-speeding is approximately 30 kph / 16 kts, a speed difference which even less experienced pilots should be able to safely manage.

-Air-starting can be made even safer by installing an electric starter motor.
-An electric starter motor is also available as an option with the Antares 23T.
+Finally, in-flight starting gets even safer by installing an electric starter motor, which is also available as an option.

 Simple and safe operation